hbctraining/DGE_workshop_salmon/README.md

 ### Learning Objectives

-- QC on count data using Principal Component Analysis (PCA) and heirarchical clustering
+- QC on count data using Principal Component Analysis (PCA) and hierarchical clustering
 - Using DESeq2 to obtain a list of significantly different genes
 - Visualizing expression patterns of differentially expressed genes
 - Performing functional analysis on gene lists with R-based tools